supernovus/lum.gulp-helper.js/README.md

 ## Description

-Most of my libraries and apps that use gulpfiles have a few very common types of tasks/rules, and I figured if they're almost always the same, why continue to duplicate the functionality in multiple places.
+Many of my libraries and apps that use gulpfiles have a few very common types of tasks/rules, and I figured if they're almost always the same, why continue to duplicate the functionality in multiple places.